fhebuterne/McScanKt/README.md

 ## Usage

-McScan jar is in `./build/libs/` folder, to use :
+McScanKt jar is in `./build/libs/` folder, to use :
 ```
 java -jar McScanKt-1.0.0.jar --help
 ```

 Arguments :
 ```
---world ./path/to/world : Analyze Minecraft map
+--worldFolder or -w ./path/to/world : Analyze Minecraft map
---region ./path/to/region.mca : Analyze one region file
+--regionFile or -r ./path/to/region.mca : Analyze one region file
---player ./path/to/player.dat : Analyze one player file
+--playerData or -p ./path/to/player.dat : Analyze one player file
 ```

 ## Community Discord